miketkim/algorithms/README.md

         return element

     def bubble_up(self, index):
+        """Restore heap-order by moving the element up the heap."""

+        # Look at the element's parent.
+If the element at the given index has
+        # a smaller value than that of it's parent, swap the values.
+And bubble up.
         parent = self.parent(index)
         if index > 0 and self.heap[index] < self.heap[parent]:
             self.swap(index, parent)
             self.bubble_up(index)

     def bubble_down(self, index):
+        """Restore heap-order by moving the element down the heap."""

+        # Look at left and right children of the element at the given index.
+        # If both children exist, take the one with the smallest value.
+        # If one child is missing, take the other one.
+        # If the chosen child has a smaller value than the element at the given index,
+        # then swap them and continue bubbling down.
         if self.has_left(index):
             left = self.left(index)
             small_child = left